Missing or late delivery? Complain to the retailer

 The reason you wouldn’t make a complaint to the courier is because the courier is employed by the retailer to deliver your goods to you.
 Ultimately it is the retailer’s responsibility to ensure you receive your goods.

-The Consumer Rights Act, which came into force on 1 October 2015, says that the retailer is responsible for the condition of the goods until the goods are received by the consumer, or by someone else they have nominated to receive them on their behalf such as a neighbour.
+The Consumer Rights Act says that the retailer is responsible for the condition of the goods until you receive them, it's received by a nominated neighbour or anyone else you may have nominated to receive the goods on your behalf, or left in a specified safe place.

 If you paid for delivery by a certain date or time (eg by Christmas or next-day delivery) and the delivery arrives late, this is a breach of contract.

 If it was essential that your goods were delivered on time, you have the right to terminate the purchase and get a full refund.

 But if it wasn’t clear to the retailer at the point of purchase that it was essential and you didn’t make them aware you needed your goods delivered by a certain date or time frame, you should give them another opportunity to deliver your goods.

 See our step-by-step guide on how to complain if your parcel is late or doesn’t turn up.

 If your parcel was left somewhere or stolen

 If you’re in the unfortunate position to have had your parcel stolen, your rights will depend on whether you agreed for your order to be left there.

 See our guide on how to complain if your parcel was left somewhere or stolen for steps you can take to complain.